 Most hotels won't let you take the robe home without incurring a fee, but it's free to use during your stay.
-Check with the front desk to see if the slippers are meant for you to keep for free.
+Check with the front desk to see if the slippers are meant for you to keep.

 Unexpected downpour?
 Many hotels provide umbrellas for you to use in case this happens.
 Check the closet in your room or with the front desk to get one.

-This is one you do to prep for your travels.
-Skip the expensive airport bookstores and borrow a library book to read on the flight or in your lounger.
+Skip the expensive airport bookstores and borrow a library book ahead of your trip to read on the flight or in your lounger.
 More of a Kindle reader?
 Most library cards can get you free ebook and audiobook downloads, too.
 Amazon Prime members also get a free book every month.

 Finish your books and need to download another?
 Free internet is an increasingly popular travel perk.
 Most airports let you log on free of charge as do many hotel chains, at least in the lobby.
-JetBlue, for example, offers free Wi-Fi to all passengers, while other carriers let their credit cardholders skip the charge.
+JetBlue, for example, offers free Wi-Fi to all passengers, while other carriers let their branded credit card holders skip the charge.

 Some airlines offer free headphones for longer flights, which can be a lifesaver if you forgot yours.
 This usually varies by airline and, often, which section of the plane you’re on.